freon4dsl/Freon-documentation/docu-content/040_Demo/010_Overview/+page.md

 To show how a Freon editor might look like, without all kinds of customizations, or a change of CSS styling, we prepared a demo.
 The language that was explained in the [documentation](/Documentation/Overview/Running_Example) is used in this example.
-It will be no surprise that you cannot use a number of the File menu options Use this link to <a href='/DocuProjectDemo?model=ShowCase' target='_blank'><b>START THE DEMO</b></a> in a new web page.
+It will be no surprise that you cannot use a number of the File menu options.
+Use this link to <a href='/DocuProjectDemo?model=ShowCase' target='_blank'><b>START THE DEMO</b></a> in a new web page.

 [//]: # (todo get the demo to use external boxes and use the latest version of Freon to create it)